-You've carefully considered life after business and have determined that you will be able to find new challenges, ways to use your experience and knowledge to make a difference, and a pathway designed to enable you to finish well.
+You've carefully considered life after your career and have determined that you will be able to find new challenges, ways to use your experience and knowledge to make a difference, and a pathway designed to enable you to finish well.
 Terrific - while finding the right answers to meaningfully live your Life II (your bonus years after retirement or sale of your business) might pose the greatest challenge, there is still much to be done to make it possible.
-Key to enabling this future will be creating a financial analysis reviewing expected expenses against income sources as well as the assets you'll be counting on to make up any shortfalls, meet your planned investments in community organizations, and gifts or loans to family members.
+Key to enabling this future will be creating a financial analysis, reviewing expected expenses against income sources as well as the assets you'll be counting on to make up any shortfalls to meeting your planned investments in community organizations and gifts or loans to family members.
 This is the heart of what a good investment plan should assess for you (along with tax consequences, risks, survivor's lifestyle, and estate plans).

 Income sources, including note payments, Social Security, pensions, and rental income may be well known and, thus, easy to build into your plan.
-Getting an accurate tally of expenses needed to be met in the future may be much more difficult.
+Getting an accurate tally of expenses needed to be met in the future may be more difficult.
 Have you done personal budgeting to know where your money goes now?
-Has the business paid for health insurance, car allowances, or entertainment in the past? - Not any longer.
+Has the company paid for health insurance, car allowances, or entertainment in the past? - Not any longer.
 Do you have a good idea what your new travel and vacation plans will cost?

+"Have you done personal budgeting to know where your money goes now? ...
+Are you realistic about the potential for substantially greater medical expenses ...?"

 And are you realistic about the potential for substantially greater medical expenses as you get into your 70s and 80s?
 Formulas that say the typical retiree will need 80% of pre-retirement income to live on might not be even close to what you have planned.
-So, before you do anything else, work on getting an accurate idea of what your expenses will total during this Life II so that your planning starts with "good input" (you know what happens when working with "bad input").
-In order to pursue significance in Life II, you must qet real - about costs.
+So, before you do anything else, work on getting an accurate idea of what your expenses will total during this Life II, so that your planning starts with "good input" (you might know what happens when working with "bad input").
+In order to pursue significance in Life II, you must get real - about costs.